 On June 26, 2007, our Registration Statements on Form S-1, as amended (Reg.
 Nos.
 333-131740 and 333-144071) were declared effective in connection with the initial public offering of our common stock, pursuant to which we registered an aggregate of 6,095,000 shares of our common stock, of which we sold 5,000,000 shares and certain selling stockholders sold 1,095,000 shares, including the underwriters' over-allotment, at a price to the public of \$16.50 per share.
-The offering closed on July 2, 2007, and, as a result, we received net proceeds of approximately \$73.1 million (after underwriters' discounts and commissions of approximately \$5.8 million and additional offering-related costs of approximately \$3.6 million), and the selling stockholders received net proceeds of approximately \$16.8 million (after underwriters' discounts and commissions of approximately \$1.3 million).
-The managing underwriter of the offering was Credit Suisse Securities (USA) LLC.
+We received net proceeds of approximately \$73.1 million after deducting discounts, commissions and related costs as well as the net proceeds received by selling stockholders from the gross proceeds.